CADT-REPO/Resume-Ranking-Semantic-Search-FinalProjectDS/README.md

 ## Project Structure
 - `data/`: Contains the datasets used in the project.
-- `notebooks/`: Jupyter notebooks with the analysis and model development.
+- `EDA.ipynb`: Jupyter notebooks with the analysis on data.
-- `src/`: Source code for data processing, feature engineering, and model training.
-- `reports/`: Generated reports and visualizations.
 - `README.md`: Project documentation.

 ## Installation